Eunice Macaulay: Biography

-In the early 1960s, Macaulay and her filmmaker, Jim Macaulay emigrated to the United States.
+In the early 1960s, Macaulay and her filmmaker husband, Jim Macaulay emigrated to the United States.
 She worked as a freelancer in both the United States and Canada.
 In 1969, she took a job with Potterton Productions, and in 1973 she was hired full-time by the National Film Board of Canada (NFB).

 She worked on 25 films altogether, including 18 as artist or animator, 10 as producer, 5 as writer, and 1 as director.
 She won many awards, including the Academy Award for Best Animated Short Film for the 1978 film Special Delivery, which she cowrote and directed with John Weldon.
 It also took first prize at Animafest Zagreb.
 Funded by the NFB, it is a dryly humorous account of what happened after a mailman's unexpected death.
 It was released in both English and in a French-language version.

 She served as the producer on the animated short George and Rosemary (1987), which was nominated for an Oscar, and on Just for Kids (1983), a series of adaptations of children's stories by Canadian writers.
 Other credits include writer on Ishu Patel's Paradise, which was nominated for an Oscar in 1985, and writer/producer on Robert Doucet's Dreams of a Land (1987), about Samuel de Champlain.

 She retired from the NFB in 1990 and died in Hawkesbury, Ontario.